 In traditional Chinese health practice, it is believed each area of the tongue corresponds to different organs of the body.
 The front of the tongue is directed to the lungs and heart; the middle, to the spleen and stomach; the sides, to the liver and gall bladder; and the back, to the kidneys, small intestine, and the colon.
 Working like a mirror to the digestive system, the tongue can indicate nutritional deficiencies, show food sensitivities, and reveal the health of our organs.
+While tongue diagnosis is a valuable tool, accurate interpretation requires a skilled and experienced practitioner, marrying it with all the physical signs on a whole-body basis.
+But we can certainly do a quick dive into the traditional meanings behind the appearance of the tongue on a surface level...pun intended!

 1. A pale tongue: